liang-ma/BlackScholes_MonteCarlo/README.md

 main.cpp | Host code
 ML_cl.h | CL/cl.hpp[^clhpp]

 [^clhpp]:  ML_cl.h is the OpenCL library header file cl.hpp of version 1.2.6 instead of the version 1.1 installed by sdaccel due to the pervious version causing some issues during compelling.
+See figure ![alt text][clhpp]

+[clhpp]: ../figures/header_failure.png

 ### Parameters
 The values of the parameters for a given stock and option are list in ***"testBench.h"***.